Websoft9/docker-library/README.md

 You can use them for bussiness management, content management, data analysis, development, DevOps and any things you want to do.

+## Where image from?

+All Docker image come from the Official of the software or an authoritative third party (such as: Bitnami), and Websoft9 does not maintain the image.

+Websoft9 only verify and test the image or docker compose provided by the official to ensure that they can be run directly with **docker compose up** without any configuration.

 ## How to use it?